Committed to Resolving Disputes Through ADR

 Conflict Resolution, Diversity, Equity, and Inclusion Workshops for Businesses

 Conflict in the workplace is common and completely normal, but business owners are not always aware of how it is affecting their bottom line.
 Our workshops are customized for your specific business and issues with conflict.
+This includes conflicts arising from a less inclusive environment.
 See some facts and figures below:

 EXAMPLES OF WORKSHOP TOPICS:

 Deescalating High Stress Situations

 Basics of Inclusivity: How to Be an Ally

 Mindfulness as a Tool for the Workplace

 Last Call: Bar Exam Retaker Coaching